 To see how the same person’s pension could vary based on whether they opt for a lump sum vs. a monthly annuity, consider this fictitious example.

-Making the Best Decision for You
+Making the Best Decision for Your Retirement

 As with most financial decisions, there’s no single pension option that’s inherently better than another.
 Deciding which is best for you involves assessing the knowns and unknowns and merging quantitative and qualitative information to arrive at the optimal choice.